 Those that have balanced shoulders (often with a fuller bust) and hips with a smaller waist fall into this body shape.
 The goal with this body shape is to follow the natural balance of your figure.

-• To lengthen your silhoutte opt for deeper colours.
+- To lengthen your silhouette opt for deeper colours.

 Apple